Pinafore/nlp-hw/adversarial/README.md

 How to describe your question
 =========
 A question requires about a page of explanation with the following subsections:
-* _Question_: The question you asked
+* _Question_: The question you asked, why you thought the question is difficult for computers while not as hard for the humans, why you chose this specific topic to ask a question about.
+If it is pyramidial, why choose to do so?
-* _Guess_: What answer systems provided (make sure to provide details on what systems you tried against)
+* _Guess_: What answer systems provided (make sure to provide details on what systems you tried against).
+The details may include why you chose this answer system.
 * _Answer_: What the correct answer should be.
 Provide sources with citations.
 Wikipedia should not be used as a primary source.
 Better sources are peer-reviewed articles (JSTOR is your friend and is available from UMD IPs without a fee), newspapers, books (Google books is good), etc.
 * _Guess Explanation_: Why did the AI provide the answer that it did?
+Connect it with why you chose this particular answer system and if the guesss it gave matches with your intent of making the question difficult.
 For the homework, this can be in general terms (but do make use of concepts like semantic/syntactic ambiguity that we've covered in class), but for the project this should be backed up with relevant citations from the NLP literature.
 * _Interesting/Notability_: Why would someone find this question interesting or why would someone want to know the answer to this question?
 Use citations as relevant/necessary.
 Possible explanations are: surprisingness (Brian May